 Only the males carry horns, which are upright and pointed.
 This distinguishes them from the reedbuck.
 They tend to herd in family groups of up to about 12 animals, consisting of a male, females, and young.
 Solitary males tend to be territorial.
 The rhebok tends to graze any time of day with short rest periods, but almost always lays up during the heat of midday.
 The herd is always alert, and will make a hasty retreat at the slightest sign of danger.
 Natural enemies of the rhebok are the leopard, caracal and, for the young, the jackal, baboon, and eagle as well.

-Hunting the Grey Rhebok is accomplished with the same methods applied to most all medium sized antelope.
-Your favorite whitetail deer rifle is totally adequate, the use of a quality, expanding bullet is usually recommended.
-Based on his grazing patterns, early morning and late afternoon can be considered the best time for hunting Rhebok.
-As with the other medium sized antelope, take aim straight up the foreleg, about one-third into the body, and never above the half way point.
-This should effect the high heart-lung shot and your Rhebok should not go far.
+Hunting the grey rhebok is accomplished with the same methods applied to most all medium-sized antelope.
+Your favorite whitetail deer rifle is totally adequate.
+The use of a quality expanding bullet is usually recommended.
+Based on his grazing patterns, early morning and late afternoon can be considered the best time for hunting rhebok.
+As with the other medium-sized antelope, take aim straight up the foreleg, about one-third into the body, and never above the halfway point.
+This should effect the high heart-lung shot and your rhebok should not go far.